 For any bricks and mortar business, one of the most significant investments they can make will be in plant and machinery.
 The natural temptation is often to keep the extent of this investment as low as possible while getting the job done in the most efficient and safest way possible.

+However, that instinct may be leading businesses to miss out on immediate tax relief opportunities, long-term efficiency gains and reduced running costs.
 The Government has some long-standing commitments to reduce the nation’s carbon output and reduce waste in energy use and part of its armoury here comes in the form of tax relief.

 One of the most attractive is the Enhanced Capital Allowance (ECA) legislation that was introduced back in 2001 by then Chancellor, Gordon Brown.
 The scheme allows business to write off the entire cost of any product included on the Energy Technology List (ETL) against taxable profits.

 The Government understands that the energy saving and efficient technologies that it would like the country’s businesses to invest in are, on the whole, much more expensive than the standard equivalent.
 So, in order to encourage take-up, the Government allows businesses to secure 100% first year tax relief on qualifying equipment.

 Of course, businesses can secure writing down allowances on non-energy efficient plant and machinery but the relief ranges from a meagre 8% up to a maximum of 18% and this reduces over time as the asset depreciates.
 By investing in technology included on the ETL, businesses can actually make the more expensive equipment more cost effective.

 For example, if a business spends £10,000 on assets qualifying for ECAs, they would be able to secure tax relief of £2,100 in year one (where corporation tax is 21%).
 But spending slightly less (£9,000) on non-qualifying assets would deliver tax relief of only £340 in year one.
 The benefits are clear.
 In fact, it’s pretty much a no brainer.

 But the returns on qualifying equipment don’t stop there – installation of the right equipment will lower a business’ overheads and reduce energy bills over the long term.